neogeographica/quakesounds/README.md

 ### The config file

-The most important thing to know is that quakesounds will look for its configuration in a file named "quakesounds.cfg".
-That config file contains the settings that control the behavior of quakesounds, although settings can also be specified on the command line to add to or change the settings taken from the file.
+quakesounds will look for its configuration in a file named "quakesounds.cfg".
+Settings can also be specified on the command line to add to or change the settings taken from this file; however the command line will usually be used for temporarily changing just a few settings, while the "quakesounds.cfg" file should contain the complete baseline configuration that you use.

 quakesounds expects the "quakesounds.cfg" file to be in the current working directory.
 If you're manually running quakesounds then the working directory